fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 1. Ensure that you have Visual Studio Code installed on your computer.
 You can download Visual Studio Code using the following URL: [https://code.visualstudio.com/download](https://code.visualstudio.com/download)
 1. Ensure that you have the C# Dev Kit configured in Visual Studio Code.

-For addition help configuring the Visual Studio Code environment, see [Install and configure Visual Studio Code for C# development](https://learn.microsoft.com/training/modules/install-configure-visual-studio-code/)
+For additional help configuring the Visual Studio Code environment, see [Install and configure Visual Studio Code for C# development](https://learn.microsoft.com/training/modules/install-configure-visual-studio-code/)

 ## Exercise scenario